 What does he look like

 Edip Cansever was born in Istanbul and studied at the Institute of Commercial Studies.
-He is regarded as one of the leading and most influential Turkish poets of the fifties.
+He is considered one of the leading and most influential Turkish poets of the XNUMXs.
 Cansever belonged to 'The second new movement', which tried to deal with the old guard.
-They argued for a new poetic use of language and started looking for a new visual language.
-In this poem, Cansever refers to jazz and incorporates elements from the raw life of the city.
-The voices of blood in my handkerchief was realized as part of the art route 'Closer to the neighborhood' in the New West, where artists were linked to poets.
+They argued for a new poetic language and went in search of a new visual language.
+Cansever refers to jazz in this poem and incorporates elements from the raw life of the city.
+The voices of blood in my handkerchief was realized as part of the art route 'Closer to the neighborhood' in the New West, in which artists were linked with poets.
 This art route marks the completion of the urban renewal of the New West.

 Artist Arno Coenen (Deventer, 1972) studied at the art academy in Groningen.
 He works in various media, such as video art, 3D animation, glass and mosaic.
 From 2006 to 2018, he formed an artistic duo with Iris Roskam.
 Together they have created various works of art, including the artwork cornucopia for the Markthal.